 Leadership auditions for RANK LEADERS will take place during the audition mini-camp.
 Anyone interested in auditioning for one of four rank leader positions or one of six assistant rank leader positions should review the audition information letter.
 All individuals will be required to go through the same audition process which will take place during rehearsal on Saturday, as well as the ensemble audition on Sunday.

 Selection will be based upon four categories and will be judged by an impartial panel of professional judges including some not directly involved with the WVU Color Guard program.
 The category breakdown is:

 1. Leadership • A solid, efficient, and classy ensemble begins with highly talented leaders that lead by example.
-For this reason, our judges will be observing and scoring the participants in a) how they interact with their peers overall, and b) how they teach specific material.
+For this reason, our judges will be observing and scoring the participants in a) how they interact with their peers overall, b) how they teach specific material, and c) feedback from both veteran & new members on effectiveness.
 Previous season conduct will also be considered.

 2. Performance • All participants must prepare a 2 minute silk routine to a specified piece of music showcasing their individual strengths and abilities as a performer.
 All forms of silk (swing flag, 6 and 7 ft. pole) and body are strongly encouraged.
 Show us what you can do!

 3. Attitude • All participants are to compose a 1-2 page essay on the topic of What Makes a Good Leader and What Makes Me the Best Choice.
 This essay will then be presented and read to the judges in an interview.
 The reading will be followed by a brief question and answer session with the judges.
 Previous season conduct will also be considered.